 Retirement savers, rejoice: The IRS just upped the 401(k) contribution limit for 2018, which makes it easier to build your nest egg.
-In 2018, you’ll be able to contribute up to $18,500 of your paycheck to their workplace retirement plans — that’s $500 above the previous limit and the first time the agency has upped contribution limits since 2015.
+In 2018, you’ll be able to contribute up to $18,500 of your paycheck to your workplace retirement plan — that’s $500 above the previous limit and the first time the agency has upped contribution limits since 2015.

 That figure includes only what you contribute to employer-sponsored plans like 401(k)s, 403(b)s, most 457 plans and the Thrift Savings Plan for federal employees.
 The maximum contribution from all sources — your contributions plus whatever your employer puts in on your behalf, such as via a 401(k) match — will also be going up, to $55,000 (that’s $1,000 higher than last year).